 - Click Save.

 After saving the search terms report, the Search Terms Report Status section and Search Terms Report console appear.
 As the status section indicates, you must add terms to your new report.
-See Adding or editing terms and highlight colors.
+See Adding terms and highlight colors.

 Search terms reports contain the following fields: